Mortgage underwriting: What it is, process, and more

-So how does the process work, and how can you increase the chances of being approved?
+How does the process work, and what can you do to increase your chances of approval?
 Learn what to expect and how to prepare for the home loan underwriting process in this guide.

 What is mortgage underwriting?

-To complete this process, lenders typically review the following (PDF)
+To complete the mortgage underwriting process, lenders typically review the following factors:

-• Mortgage Amount: Lenders divide the mortgage amount by the lesser of the sales price or appraised value of the home to determine your loan-to-value ratio (LTV).
+• Mortgage amount: Lenders divide the mortgage amount by the lesser of the sales price or appraised value of the home to determine your loan-to-value ratio (LTV).
 If your LTV is over 80%, you may have to pay private mortgage insurance (PMI).
-The yearly cost of PMI is about 1% of your loan balance and is usually added to your monthly mortgage payment.
+Private mortgage insurance (PMI) typically costs between 0.5% and 6% of the original loan amount each year.

 • Appraisal: Lenders order an appraisal to confirm the market value and condition of the home.
 An appraisal also verifies the type of property, since many lenders only offer mortgages for owner-occupied or rental properties with four units or fewer.